State

 Washington Community Economic Revitalization Board Prospective Development Program

-Financing in the form of grants and loans for local governments and federally recognized Indian tribes in rural areas of Washington.
+Financing in the form of grants and loans for local governments and federally recognized Indian Tribes in rural areas of Washington.
 Funding may be used for public infrastructure that supports private business growth and expansion.

 Geographic coverage: Washington